Mlika-Gaith/React-Router-V6/README.md

 ## About project

-This is a small beginner friendly tutorial of MERN stack
+This is a small beginner friendly tutorial of react router v6